KhronosGroup/KTX-Software/lib/basisu/README.md

 Thanks to Colt McAnlis, for advertising one of my earlier open source texture compression libraries at GDC, and Won Chun, who originally suggested making a universal system.

 Thanks to Chas Boyd (Microsoft), for inspiring us to work on texture compression full-time.
+Chas also gave us great feedback about UASTC before it was released.

 I first saw using precomputed tables for quickly computing optimal encodings of solid color blocks in ryg_dxt.
 The method that limits the canonical Huffman codelengths to a maximum codesize was used in Yoshizaki's lharc.
 The canonical Huffman codelength compression system is similar to Katz's Deflate method.